starlitriver/starlitriver.github.io/content/biology/autosome.md

 ---
+title:
+description:
-aliases:
+aliases: [autosomal, autosomes]
-  - autosomes
-  - autosomal
-tags:
+tags: []
+permalink:
 ---

 in biology, an autosome is a [[chromosome]] that is not a [[sex chromosome]]